cgusti/GPT-chatbot-using-transfer-learning/README.md

 ```bash
 python interact.py --model_checkpoint /home/cgusti/NLP/gpt-3epochs
 ```

+There are a couple of hyperparameters that you can for the decoder in interact.py

 Argument | Type | Default value | Description
 ---------|------|---------------|------------
 dataset_path | `str` | `""` | Path or url of the dataset.
 If empty download from S3.